-After much deliberation, Engen Books is proud to announce the winner of the February 2019 Kit Sora Flash Fiction Photography Contest: JRH Lawless with his story, Heart of Avalon!
+After much deliberation, Engen Books is proud to announce the winner of the March 2020 Kit Sora Flash Fiction Photography Contest: Melissa Wong with the story, The Glowing Lure!

-Engen Books is proud to formally announce the editing team between 2019’s Flights from the Rock: Erin Vance, Ellen Curtis, and Lisa Daly!
+Engen Books is proud to formally announce the team behind 2020’s Pulp Science-Fiction from the Rock: Erin Vance, Ellen Curtis, and Ariel Marsh!

 Erin Vance is an editor and a graduate of the Memorial University of Newfoundland English Honors Program.
 She won the Arts and Letters competition when she was just 14 years old in 2007 with her short story, “Something White.”
 She is featured in the Nelson Literacy 7 Homegrown (Newfoundland Edition) with her poem “Rough Draft.”
-Continue reading Your ‘Flights from the Rock’ editors!→
+Continue reading Your ‘Pulp Science-Fiction from the Rock’ Staff!→

 Engen Books is proud to announce the triumphant return of author Peter J. Foote to this year’s From the Rock collection, Pulp Sci-Fi from the Rock.

 Peter J. Foote is a bestselling speculative fiction writer from Nova Scotia.
 Outside of writing, he runs a used bookstore specializing in fantasy & sci-fi, cosplays, and alternates between red wine and coffee as the mood demands.